josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 That might look like something from an algebra textbook (or maybe a vector software demo), but we need not do any math, and it's not nearly as complex as it might seem.

 - **The curvy line defines the "acceleration" of the movement** as playback progresses.
-The curve is shaped by the two circular handles (much like the pen tool in design software) originating from the ends of the curve.
+The curve is shaped by the two circular handles originating from the ends of the curve--just like the pen tool in design software.

 - **The horizontal _x_ axis represents the duration of the transition**.
 You could think of the _x_ axis as the timeline of the transition, kind of like the playback bar on an audio or video file: the transition starts at the far left, and moves to the right at a consistent pace.

 	If your transition lasts one second, for example, the left side is the very beginning of the animation, and the far right is the end state, one second in.

 - **The vertical _y_ axis is the speed of the animation**.
-The more vertical the curve is at that point, the faster the animation moves.
-Conversely, the flatter the curve is at that point in the transition, the slower the transition will move.
+The more vertical the curve is at that point, the faster the animation moves, and vice versa.
 (So in this example, the animation will start fast, ease to a slower pace in the middle, and then gradually pick up speed to end.)

 	![The curve accelerating and decelerating as described above](/images/post_images/easing/curve-illustrated.png)